lopezjurip/typedgram-bot/README.md

 ### How to response to  `/commands`

 When you register a command the associated method will be called.
 You can declare associate multiple commands to the same action.
-Also if you don't declare the command, the function name will be used.

 ##### Example